 Preheat oven to 350.
 Grease a 13 x 9 x 2 inch baking pan.

-In a large mixing bowl, beat the cake mix, eggs, oil, and sweetened condensed milk in a large bowl with mixer until blended.
+In a large mixing bowl, beat the cake mix, eggs, oil, sweetened condensed milk and melted butter in a large bowl with mixer until blended.
 Pour into the prepared pan.

 Bake 20 to 25 minutes until lightly browned.